abruzzi/data-fetching-patterns-in-react/README.md

 }
 ```

-The `Ads` component shows a pattern where data fetching occurs at build time rather than runtime.
-When the site is being built, `getAds` is called to fetch advertisements from the `/ads` endpoint.
+The `Ads` component above only fetches data at build time rather than runtime.
+When the site is being built, `getAds` is called to fetch advertisements data from the `/ads` endpoint.
 This async function retrieves an array of ads, and this data becomes immediately available as part of the component's build process.

 ![Static Generated Content - Ads](images/ads.png)